-The Trust has a number of services in place to help people access care and services.
+We have a number of services and support options to help people with particular access requirements.

-The AccessAble website aims to answer questions about the accessibility of places people need to visit.
-It has been developed by the disabled people who use it, reflecting the needs of people with a wide range of impairments.
+The AccessAble website aims to answer questions about the accessibility of a range of places and has been developed by the people who use it, reflecting the needs of people with a wide range of different abilities or impairments.

-Currently the website features over 125,000 venues, including the Trust’s:
+Currently the website features over 125,000 venues, including our:

 - Dental Hospital